Log Dashboards

 • Log source distribution

-A Gauge Chart displays a single numeric metric relative to a defined range.
-It is commonly used for monitoring thresholds or system health indicators.
+A Gauge Chart displays a single numeric metric relative to a range.

 Example Use Cases